Christoffer Gabel

 Christoffer Gabel (6 January 1617 – 13 October 1673) was a Danish statesman.
+He was the father of Vice Governor-general of Norway, Frederik Gabel.

 Biography

 He was born on 6 January 1617 at Glückstadt.
 His father, Wulbern or Waldemar Gabel, originally a cartographer and subsequently recorder of Glückstadt, was killed at the siege of the fortress there, by the German Imperial Army, in 1628.
 Nothing is known of Christoffer's youth, but it is certain he received a university education.
 Christoffer's name is first recorded in 1639, as overseer and accountant at the court of the Archbishop of Bremen, Duke Frederick.
-When the duke ascended the Danish throne as King Frederick III of Denmark, Gabel followed him to Copenhagen as his private secretary and man of business, holding great influence over the irresolute king.
+When the duke ascended the Danish throne as King Frederick III, Gabel followed him to Copenhagen as his private secretary and man of business, holding great influence over the irresolute king.